Spain's BFA to spend 275 million euros on new Bankia shares

-MADRID Spanish state-owned banking group BFA has pledged to spend up to 275 million euros (231 million pounds) on buying new shares to be issued by subsidiary lender Bankia (BKIA.MC) next month.
+MADRID, April 27 Spanish state-owned banking group BFA has pledged to spend up to 275 million euros ($358 million) on buying new shares to be issued by subsidiary lender Bankia next month.

 Bankia, which came to symbolize Spain's banking crisis with billions of euros of losses, is issuing 11 billion new shares as part of a major recapitalisation plan.
 The new shares are due to begin trading on May 28 at 1.35 euros each.